spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 You'll find out more about snapshots and workers later on in this tutorial.

-To test your project, you can launch a  or a

 #### Deploy locally with multiple clients

 To launch a local deployment: